Xyene/wsl-dotfiles/README.md

 * [script to launch VcXsrv and i3 from Windows](https://github.com/Xyene/wsl-dotfiles/blob/master/wsl.vbs)

 **When running with a HiDPI display**, make sure to override `VcXsrv.exe`'s default scaling settings to application-controled (Compatibility tab of Properties).
-Otherwise Windows, will incorrectly scale it, capping your X server to half the resolution it should be displaying at (e.g. 1600p instead of 4K).
+Otherwise, Windows will incorrectly scale it, capping your X server to around half the resolution it should be displaying at (e.g. 1600p instead of 4K).

 ## Screenshots